 - Continue to annually monitor underutilized properties and sites that have a potential for alternative housing options and offer the information to interested developers on an on-going basis; - Rezone underutilized commercial, office, and or industrial space, as appropriate, to facilitate use for alternative housing types.
-This will be done with the RHNA updates on or before October 2023 and then annually as opportunities arise; - Develop, as part of a zoning ordinance update, definitions for alternative housing types, including single-room occupancy units and create specific development standards for these units by October 2023; - Review and amend zoning by October 2023 and utilize the city's regulatory powers (e.g., land use and fees) to create incentives to encourage development of alternative housing; - Encourage innovative housing structures, such as micro-unit housing and new shared and intergenerational housing models to help meet the housing needs of aging adults, students, and lower-income individuals citywide.
+This will be done with the RHNA updates on or before October 2023 and then annually as opportunities arise; - Develop, as part of a zoning ordinance update, definitions for alternative housing types, including single-room occupancy units and create specific development standards for these units by October 2023; - Review and amend zoning by October 2023 and utilize the city's regulatory powers (e.g., land use and fees) to create incentives to encourage development of alternative housing including care facilities for 7+ individuals in residential zones via a Plot Plan review/approval process that is done at the administrative level per the Zoning Administrator; - Encourage innovative housing structures, such as micro-unit housing and new shared and intergenerational housing models to help meet the housing needs of aging adults, students, and lower-income individuals citywide.
 This will be accomplished on an on-going basis; and - Review and amend the Imperial Zoning Ordinance by October 2023 to adjust definitions and allowances of uses for Employee Housing, Residential care facilities, Group Homes and/or Boardinghouses to be consistent with California Law, including but not limited to Health and Safety Code Sections 17021.5 and 17021.6.